 People are afraid of scarcity.
 During World War II people hoarded.
 Sugar was a treasured ingredient and coffee, meat, cheese, and canned milk were rationed.
 Not knowing whether you will have enough to survive is a primal fear.
 This is why squirrels bury their food and bears consume theirs in large quantity.
 When we predict that commodities will become scare, our survival instincts kick in.

-On my trip to Trader Joe’s, I immediately confronted an empty banana stand.
+When I cautiously entered Trader Joe’s, I was immediately confronted with an empty banana stand.
 Beyond the bananas, potatoes, spinach, nuts, frozen meals, and bread were either gone or in very, very short supply.
 I found it odd that bananas were fresh out.
 It is common sense to stock up on foods with a distant expiration date if you need to hold out for the long haul.
 Bananas with their short shelf life, in my opinion, are not the go-to panic food.
 In my quest to figure out why people were buying bananas, I stumbled upon literature to explain why people “panic buy” perishable foods.

 Stores everywhere are running low on the traditional staples — milk, bread, and eggs.
 Some suggest that people buy these items in large quantities because they are an emotional comfort even though they would not last very long in an emergency situation.
 Having basic provisions brings a sense of normalcy back into an otherwise chaotic reality.
 Another theory for why people stock up on perishables has to do with human nature.
 If we see family after family scooping up loaves of bread and plopping them into their shopping carts, we see bread as valuable and therefore something that we need.
 I had this monkey-see-monkey do reaction with toilet paper.
 I read a comment online that Americans were buying toilet paper at record numbers.
 Upon seeing these words I felt shocked and foolish, because I had not thought to buy toilet paper.
 The very next day, I went onto Amazon.com and found that the brand of toilet paper that I am accustomed to was sold out.
 In fact, many brands were sold out.
 Worried that I would be left without this basic necessity, I doubled down and bought even more than I originally planned.
 In my case, I felt a literal FOMO (fear or missing out) and was compelled to over compensate by over consuming.